nicinabox/shortcode.js/README.md

 });
 ```

+Tip: Because shortcode replaces an element's html, you will lose existing event bindings inside that element.
+Use delegated bindings where possible and call shortcode at the start of your code.

 ## Features

 * Supports multiple tag instances
+* Supports single and start-end tags
+* Supports multi-line tags
 * Supports asynchronous callbacks
 * Supports DOM or jQuery selectors
-* Supports start and end tags
 * Includes jQuery plugin definition
 * Ignores tags inside `pre` and `code`
 * Tested with Jasmine